sonnyt/just/README.md

 ## Commands

 ### Build
 `just build`

+Compiles the application for production deployment.

 ### Dev

 `just dev`

+Starts the application in development mode.

 ### Run

 `just run`

+Runs typescript scripts.

 ## Programmatic
 You can include just runner outside of CLI programmatically.